Nutrition and Detoxification

 It has also been reported that coffee, even decaffeinated, tends to put an extra load on the liver due to some of the oils and resins that are in it.
 Perhaps it is for this reason that we have seen so many people do better when they stop coffee in all forms, including decaffeinated.

 Finally, there is a significant question regarding the consumption of mammal meat (red meat).
 It has been reported that mammal meats putrefy (spoil or rot) in the human intestinal tract.
 It is thought that this is because of the way the proteins and fats are linked in mammal meat.
 We do see that the intestinal tracts of animals that are true carnivores are short.
 This allows them to get quick nutrition from mammal meat and then expel it before it putrefies.
 Our human intestinal tract is over 20 feet long so we do not have this luxury.
 With so many years of experience I found that while some people may do well “short term” eating mammal meats, long term it takes a toll on their systems.
-Over time putrefaction creates a toxicity that has negative effects on our health.
+Over time putrefaction creates a toxicity that has negative effects on our health and can contribute to chronic or autoimmune health challenges.
 For this reason mammal meats (including grass fed) are not recommended.

 What has been explained here are some foundational guidelines.
 In addition to these guidelines any person may be sensitive to individual foods that might not serve them well.
 Pay attention to your individual needs and sensitivities, but be aware that in addition to any individualized needs you may have, your total health will be best met and sustained if it rests upon a strong and healthy nutritional foundation.